 15 Things To Know Before Taking The Train Across Canada

-#1: Via Rail is the only company to offer cross-Canada train travel
+#1: Via Rail is the only company to offer cross Canada train travel

 Via Rail Canada is owned by the Canadian government and is the only company to offer train travel from one end of Canada to the other.
 If you are looking to travel between Halifax and Vancouver, you are going to have to book through Via Rail.
 Worried about only having one choice?
 Don’t be!
 Via Rail Canada has been operating for decades as the trusted name in train travel across Canada!
 When you take the Canadian train, you will be riding with Via Rail!

 Depending on the time of year you decide to take the train across Canada, the whole trip will take between 5-6 days.
-This is because you have to be sure that the train schedules match up with your connecting train!
+This is because you have to be sure that the Canadian train schedules match up with your connecting train!
 If you are riding on “The Canadian” which runs between Toronto and Vancouver, the trip will be four straight days if you don’t get off.
 If you want the true transcontinental experience and start in Halifax, you will take “The Ocean” to Montreal and then take a commuter train down to Toronto.
 If this sounds confusing, it really isn’t and Via Rail staff are just a phone call away to help with the planning.

 #3: Winter is the best time to take the train across Canada

 You may be thinking that Canada in winter is a frozen tundra, but you are overreacting!
 We saw temperatures that ranged from 30-35*F in the mountains and 38-55*F everywhere else.
 During the winter, you can book a trans-continental train journey for much cheaper than high season and will enjoy huge benefits including less people to compete with for views on the train.
 Just make sure you pack your winter coat and a warm sweater for the train, you will want to be cozy!
 For more detailed information on what to pack, check out our post on 10 Things To Bring On The Cross Canada Train!

 If you are planning to stopover at some cities like we did, the cities will be free from loads of tourists and much cheaper as well.
 Most importantly, traveling by train across Canada during the winter actually gives you the best views of any season!
 Since many trees have shed their leaves, you can see through them and out to the landscapes beyond!
 If you traveled during the summer, the trees would have their leaves and you would be stuck in a “tree corridor.”
 Don’t forget to pack your camera for great photos!
 We love the Sony a6000 for an affordable camera that anyone can easily learn to operate!

-#8: Only some trains have Wifi
+#8: Only some Canadian trains have Wifi

-“The Atlantic” and the corridor train that connects Montreal to Toronto both come equipped with Wifi in certain cars, but “The Canadian” [the longest train you will be on] does not.
+“The Atlantic” and the corridor train in Canada that connects Montreal to Toronto both come equipped with Wifi in certain cars, but “The Canadian” [the longest Canada train you will be on] does not.
 The connection on our trains from Halifax and Montreal were great and it was nice to have access to the outside world.
 It would have been nice to have the option for Wifi on “The Canadian” but you won’t die without it and it’s a great way to detox digitally.
-If you plan to take the train across Canada, pack or download some books in case you want to read them!
+If you plan to take the train ride across Canada, pack or download some books in case you want to read them.

-#9: You will find plenty to do and will rarely be bored
+#9: You will find plenty to do and will rarely be bored on the Canadian train

 In our entire 6 days of traveling by train across Canada, we can safely say that we were not bored one single time.
-The whole beauty of trans-Canadian train travel is getting to stare out the window and watch the world go by.
+The whole beauty of the train ride across Canada is getting to stare out the window and watch the world go by.
 We are an introvert/extrovert couple and the experience was delightful to both of us.
 Via Rail Canada has activities onboard such as wine and beer tasting, live music, discussions about what is going on outside and more.

-#10: Train food is actually very delicious
+#10: Canada train food is actually very delicious

 With a little saving, everyone should take the opportunity to take the train across Canada.
 Fortunately, Via Rail offers a bunch of options for each price point.
 If you are on an extreme budget, you can travel in economy class, but you will not receive meals and you have to sleep in your [comfy] seat.
 Looking for more room?
 You can book a “roomette” on the “Canadian” which is a cute semi-private bunk bed that lines the hallway in the sleeper car.
 The beds are huge and you have a curtain for privacy.